AdobeDocs/experience-platform.es-ES/help/access-control/abac/end-to-end-guide.md

 >[!CONTEXTUALHELP]
 >id="platform_permissions_policies_edit_permitdeny"
 >title="Configure permissible and impermissible actions for a policy"
 >abstract="A <b>deny access to</b> policy will deny users access when the criteria is met.
 Combined with <b>The following being false</b> - all users will be denied access unless they meet the matching criteria set.
 This type of policy allows you to protect a sensitive resource and only allow access to users with matching labels. <br>A <b>permit access to</b> policy will permit users access when the criteria are met.
 When combined with <b>The following being true</b> - users will be given access if they meet the matching criteria set.
 This does not explicitly deny access to users, but adds a permit access.
-This type of policy allows you to give additional access to resource and in addition to those users who might already have access through role permissions."</br>
+This type of policy allows you to give additional access to resource and in addition to those users who might already have access through role permissions."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/access-control/abac/permissions-ui/policies.html?lang=en#edit-a-policy" text="Edit a policy"

 >[!CONTEXTUALHELP]